Kerry Group: History

 In 2021, Kerry was on the list of Industry Outlook's Top 10 Food Additive Manufacturers, in addition to being ranked second on the Top 20 Global Food Preservative Companies list by FoodTalks, a Chinese food media platform.

 In June 2021, Pilgrim's Pride agreed to buy Kerry Group's consumer foods in the meat and meals business.
 In June 2021, Kerry Group also agreed to acquire Niacet for the value of €853 million.

 In July 2021, the company acquired Biosearch Life, a biotechnology company focused on the pharmaceutical, nutraceutical and functional food sectors.

-In February 2022, Kerry Group announced two acquisitions: c-LEcta, a biotechnology company, and Enmex, a Mexican-based enzyme manufacturer.
+In February 2022, the organisation announced two acquisitions: c-LEcta, a biotechnology company, and Enmex, a Mexican-based enzyme manufacturer.

 In April 2022, Kerry Group acquired Natreon, Inc, a US based supplier of branded Ayurvedic botanical ingredients.

 In August 2022, Kerry Group acquired the B2B powdered cheese business and related assets of The Kraft Heinz Company for consideration of $107.5 million.

 In January 2023, IRCA, Advent International's portfolio company, agreed to buy Kerry Group's Sweet Ingredients Portfolio for €500 million.

 In December 2023, the company acquired the lactase enzyme business of Danish companies Chr.
 Hansen and Novozymes for €150 million.

 In December 2024, 82% of eligible Kerry Co-op members approved a €1.4 billion proposal to acquire 70% of Kerry Dairy Ireland and exchange their Co-op shares for direct ownership in Kerry Group Plc.
 To fund the deal, 2.9 million Kerry Plc shares will be redeemed, raising €250 million, with the balance covered by loans linked to the share price.
 Members will have the flexibility to hold or sell their shares, while Kerry's dairy farmers will have the opportunity to purchase the remaining 30% of Kerry Dairy Ireland by 2035 for €150 million.

 Operations

-Headquartered in Tralee, County Kerry, Ireland, the Group employs over 23,000 people in its manufacturing, sales and technical centres worldwide.
+Headquartered in Tralee, County Kerry, Ireland, the Kerry Group employs over 23,000 people in its manufacturing, sales and technical centres worldwide.
 Kerry's global Technology Centre is in Naas, County Kildare and employs 800 people.
 Kerry supplies over 18,000 foods, food ingredients and flavour products to customers in more than 140 countries.
 Kerry is a member of the European Flavour Association.